CLAT - Gateway to top National Law Colleges

 Study all Previous Papers

 What is the first advice to any student preparing for CLAT?
 Go through the papers of the last 5 years at least.
 The Strategy behind this is you should be able to relate with the questions analytically and derive a pattern and then you will be able to get an idea of what is really required, and where you should move.

 Study all Current Affairs

-Another booster for CLAT paper is all questions have roots in Current Affairs and Law related verdicts.
-Start understanding newspapers like Hindustan Times, The Times of India and subscribe to a monthly current affairs magazine like Competition Success, Chronicle or Wizard.
+Another booster for the CLAT paper is all questions have roots in Current Affairs and Law related verdicts.
+Start understanding newspapers like Hindustan Times, The Times of India and subscribe to monthly current affairs magazines like Competition Success, Chronicle or Wizard.
 For this reason, the strategy is to have a good command of overall national and international events.